American Art and Portrait Gallery Library

 In 1937 the Andrew Mellon gift of art was given to the nation, and the National Gallery of Art became the National Collection of Fine Arts (NCFA).
 The National Portrait Gallery (NPG) was established in 1962 by an act of Congress.
 When plans were underway for the new National Portrait Gallery in 1964, the NCFA Library collections were combined with those for the new Gallery.
 This was particularly appropriate since the NPG and NCFA were to share the Old Patent Office Building.
 The Library collection was then developed to reflect the missions of the two museums with strong holdings in American art, as well as American history and biography.
 In 1980, the NCFA was renamed the “National Museum of American Art”; then in 2000 it became the “Smithsonian American Art Museum”.
 When the Renwick Gallery became a part of the Smithsonian American Art Museum in 1972, the Library began to collect in the area of American crafts, as well, in order to support the work of the Renwick Gallery staff.

-The AA/PG Library celebrated its 100th anniversary in 2020, and in 2021, the Library will undergo a renovation to its public spaces, recasting our essential, heavily-used library for a 21-century audience.
+The AA/PG Library celebrated its 100th anniversary in 2020, and in 2021, the Library underwent a renovation to its public spaces as well as several collections storage spaces, recasting our essential, heavily-used library for a 21-century audience, and continuing to protect our vital collections.
 Please have a look at the digital proposal to glimpse into AA/PG’s collections and the impact they have across the arts community, and see the full scope of the project here.